Trimontium (Newstead): Museums

 The Ormiston, Melrose - home of the Trimontium Trust Roman Museum has been redeveloped and reopened August 2021.

-The Trimiontium Trust run a museum local to the Trimontium site in the nearby town of Melrose.
+The Trimontium Trust run a museum local to the Trimontium site in the nearby town of Melrose.
 The museum's £1.4 million redevelopment was part of a project supported by the National Lottery Heritage Fund to enhance and extend the galleries, displays and interpretation of Trimontium's history.
 The trust carry out guided walks to the Trimontium site, run a lecture and talk series, undertake activities linked to local community events, and present school and family workshops.

 Many of the original and later finds from Trimontium are of such quality and importance that they are displayed at the National Museum of Scotland in Edinburgh.
 Items such as the cavalry helmets and decorative face mask, horse chamfron, leather work and much else besides can be seen as well as other Roman finds.

 The Trimontium Trust museum redevelopment project has seen key finds return to the vicinity of the original fort site & archaeological excavations.
 They are housed within this contemporary museum setting which extends, redesigns, reinterprets and re-displays objects telling the story of Trimontium and its relationship with the local population.